 Create image advertisements like a movie poster.

 No, this is not about getting a popular star posing for the AdWords advertisement.
-This is as simple as using a picture of someone with a pretty face using the product; a happy family enjoying the services; good-looking peers sharing what the company is offering; an adorable kid; or a loveable pet.
+This is as simple as using a picture of someone with a pretty face using the product; a happy family enjoying the services; good-looking peers sharing what the company is offering; an adorable kid; or a lovable pet.
 Use an image of a person to whom the users can relate instantly; a picture able to grab the interest of the users right then and there.

 A movie poster is in tune with its tv trailer and with its print advertisements.
 Be sure to align online AdWords image advertisements with what is advertised offline.
 Be consistent with your message and branding.
 If the offline advertisement established recall then this can translate to the image advertisement online.